The Outlander books and TV series have captured imaginations and hearts across the world, and I’ll be the first to admit that I’m no exception.

 View this post on Instagram

-The Royal Burgh of Culross in the Kingdom of Fife features heavily in seasons 1 and 2 as the fictional village of Cranesmuir.
-The Mercat Cross is instantly recognisable from scenes such as the witch trials, and when I visited the gardens of Culross Palace they held such an air of mystery I could imagine Claire roaming the rows of her 1740s herb garden searching for remedies.
+The Royal Burgh of Culross, located in the Kingdom of Fife, has been prominently featured in many seasons of the popular Outlander franchise.
+The village is most recognisable as the fictional Cranesmuir in seasons 1 and 2 and also appears in season 4 as the residence of Laoghaire.
+The Mercat Square, with its iconic Mercat Cross, is easily recognisable from scenes such as the witch trials.
+During our visit to the gardens of Culross Palace, we felt such an air of mystery and could easily imagine Claire searching for remedies in her 1740s herb garden.

-The cobbled medieval streets provide a chance to explore a rare example of an 18th-century Scottish village, and taking the time to wander the winding lanes is a must.
+The village’s cobbled medieval streets provide a rare opportunity to explore an 18th-century Scottish village, and we highly recommend taking the time to wander the winding lanes.
+We recommend climbing the steps behind Culross Palace for a breathtaking view over the village, Palace Gardens and Firth of Forth.

 View this post on Instagram